Blueprint-Finance/concrete-docs/docs/01-Overview/user-journey.md

 These strategies offer more lucrative returns compared to the passive methods of Day One, but they require more liquidity or involve more complex risk management.

 ### 2. Cross-Chain Asset Management
 As the platform matures, cross-chain functionality becomes available.
-On Day 500, you can now manage your assets across multiple blockchains.
-For instance, you could deposit ETH on Ethereum and borrow against it on Avalanche.
+Concrete allows users to not only borrow stablecoins like USDT but also to borrow across different chains and assets.
+By Day 500, users can interact with assets on one chain (e.g., Ethereum) and borrow or manage liquidity on another (e.g., Avalanche), creating **cross-chain liquidity** management capabilities.

-### 3. Swapping Assets Within Concrete**
+### 3. Swapping Assets Within Concrete
 A built-in asset swap feature.
 This enables you to shift your holdings from one asset to another (e.g., swapping ETH for BTC) without leaving the platform.

 ### 4. Integration with Community-Driven Money Markets
 Community-built money markets will offer higher yield opportunities but might involve greater risks or liquidity challenges.
 Additionally, Ecosystem ETFs—diversified portfolios spread across multiple protocols—allow for more balanced yet optimized strategies for returns.

 The system has evolved into a **decentralized competition market**, where users can create vaults with their own strategies, and Concrete can select the best ones to integrate into the platform.

+### 5. Automatic Rebalancing and Debt Servicing
+Concrete integrates automated debt servicing, using the yield generated from the assets you’ve deposited to cover borrowing costs.
+This ensures that users never have to worry about manually managing their loan repayments.
+The yield from your assets can be used to automatically pay off the interest on your loan, leaving users to profit from the remaining yield while maintaining liquidity.

 ## How Concrete Makes Money